 School of Music Alumni

 I am a 1981 graduate of DePauw University School of Music.
-I came to Chicago after graduating from DePauw and was a professional member of the Chicago Symphony Chorus for nine years.
-In 1992 I became a full time chorister at Lyric Opera of Chicago.
-I have been a member there for 21 seasons.
+I came to Chicago after graduating and was a professional member of the Chicago Symphony Chorus for nine years.
+In 1992, I became a full-time chorister at Lyric Opera of Chicago and have been a member there for 21 seasons.
 I served as the AGMA delegate for the men’s chorus for 10 years, took a four year break and for the past two seasons served again as delegate.
 I served on four negotiating committees for the Collective Bargaining Agreements with AGMA and Lyric Management.

-I have performed bit roles on the Lyric stage and with roles with other local opera companies.
-I was the tenor soloist for the Talman Home Do-it-Yourself Messiah conducted by Margaret Hillis in Orchestra Hall.
+I have performed bit roles on the Lyric stage, roles with other local opera companies and was the tenor soloist for the Talman Home Do-it-Yourself Messiah conducted by Margaret Hillis in Orchestra Hall.

 DePauw afforded me many opportunities for performance, be it in operas, musicals, plays, ensembles, Madrigal Dinners.
 I was a two-time winner of the concerto competition, my freshman and senior years at DePauw, and also a regional NAATS winner for Sophomore Men.

 Thomas Potter ’81